uwnstd111/shiny_repo/README.md

-# Tu powinien być opis projektu
+# There should be project specification